What is Inside an Average Financial Aid Deal at CCD

 Financial aid helps decrease the cost, or the "sticker" price of the institution.
 However, bear in mind that the only real college discount are scholarships & grants.

-How Much Is Available in Scholarships & Grants?
+How Much CCD Aid Is Available That Won't Put Me in Debt?

 The numbers and the chart following refer to primarily grants from federal sources, plus some local and state grants.
 59.0% of freshman students at Community College of Denver (387 total) got a federal grant, averaging $5,511.
 As well as grants, 33.0% of freshman students (216 total) got scholarships by the college, totaling $1,171 each.

-How are scholarships and grants distributed to freshmen at Community College of Denver?
+How are scholarships and grants distributed to freshmen at CCD?
 View the graph below.

 Scholarships are merit-based, while grants are need based.